Songzanlin Monastery at first light, mirrored in the wetland below

 Lakes, larch, yak.

 Pudacuo National Park is a high-altitude wetland reserve thirty kilometres from town.
-We do the second-day morning at lake Shudu, when the larch turns gold in October and the yak herders are still moving.
+We do the second-day morning at Lake Shudu, when the larch turns gold in October and the yak herders are still moving between summer and winter pastures.
 Walk the boardwalk, not the bus loop.